aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 4. Keep all the other settings as default and select Create function.
 5. Once the function is created, select the Configuration tab within the function and edit the General configuration.
 Change the Timeout value to 5 min and click Save.
 6. Next, edit the Environment variables and add these 3 key-value pairs.
 Make sure that you replace the placeholders in <> with the appropriate values based on your environment.
 Once the environment variables are added, click Save:
 - backup_s3 = name of the backsplash S3 bucket created in the earlier section
 - splunk_hec_token = <your_splunk_hec_token>
 - splunk_hec_url = <your_splunk_url>:8088/services/collector/raw

-7. Select the Code tab within your Function and update the lambda_function.py with the code from GitLab repository here
+7. Select the Code tab within your Function and update the lambda_function.py with the code from GitHub repository here
 8. Access the Configuration tab within the function and select Triggers.
 9. Click Add trigger and select SQS from the dropdown.
 10. Under the SQS queue dropdown, select the SQS that we configured to store the S3 object-create event notifications.